vitwit/playbooks/multinode/README.md

 ```

 5. To view the explorer, enter the explorer-load balancer IP.
 For the faucet, enter explorer-load balancer IP:83.
+Initially, refresh the faucet page (Ctrl + Shift + R) until the Faucet Address and balance fields are visible.
 ## NOTE: To rerun the playbook, remove the fields in the inventory generated under:
 ### [validators] ,[fullnodes], [loadbalancer]